 - We may also request students to complete certain courses.
-This is especially true if a student is awarded with additional aid, wishes to borrow loans, prepares for graduation, or fails to uphold satisfactory academic progress.
+This is especially true if a student submits an appeal for additional aid consideration, wishes to borrow loans, prepares for graduation, or fails to uphold satisfactory academic progress.

-- Otherwise, you may learn by making serious mistakes later that are costly, more permanent, and personally damaging.
+- Otherwise, you may "learn the hard way" by making future financial mistakes that may be more costly, long-lasting, and stressful.

-1. Register a New User account and log in.
+2. Register as a New User and log in.

 - Freshmen - CUFRESHMENMC